triggermesh/docs/docs/guides/xmltojsontransformation.md

 ```

 ### Deploying an XMLToJSONTransformation Object
-With the `event-display` in place, the `XMLToJSONTransformation` object can be now deployed as follows:
+With the `event-display` in place, the `XMLToJSONTransformation` object can now be deployed in the same manner using the following manifest:

+!!!
+Tip
+    Below we use a `Sink` to declare where the response go.
+If you omit the `Sink` the response will go back to the Sender.

 ```yaml
 apiVersion: flow.triggermesh.io/v1alpha1